elliotholden/cka/kubernetes-cluster-setup.md

         kubeadm token create --print-join-command

-1. Change the IP address to the IP address of *your* API server.
+1. The following *join* command needs to be done on the __worker__ nodes.
+Change the IP address to the IP address of *your* API server.
 The __--token__ and __--discovery-token-ca-cert-hash__ should be relative to your cluster as well.
 The folloiwng is just an example and should not be used literally.

         kubeadm join 10.142.0.2:6443 --token m01jry.1bz7ntr2bgof59gm --discovery-token-ca-cert-hash sha256:1ae716d8075436f064b9f7f336bbdb8660557812cbb1e00b33dcc9c9036e70cf
-        kubeadm token create --print-join-command

 2. If you want to use __kubectl__ on the worker nodes, then you will need to create  a __.kube__ directory in your ~ home directory on the worker node and copy the /etc/kubernetes/__admin.conf__ file from the __control__ node to __~/.kube/config__ on the worker node.